eyalroz/libgiddy/README.md

 * Delta
 * Dictionary
-* DiscardZeroBytesFixed
+* Null Suppression (Discard Zero-Bytes):
-* DiscardZeroBytesVariable
+   * Fixed width
-* FrameOfReference
+   * Variable width
+* (Generalized) Frame of Reference
-* IncidenceBitmaps
+* Incidence Bitmaps
 * Model
-* RunLengthEncoding
+* Run Length Encoding
-* RunPositionEncoding
+* Run Position Encoding

 *(A specification of each of these, its semantics and exact parameters is forthcoming; for now, please consult the sources themselves.)*

-Additionally, two patching schemes are supported: Naive patching and Compressed-Indices patching.
+Additionally, two patching schemes are supported:

+* Naive patching
+* Compressed-Indices patching

 As these are "aposteriori" patching schemes, you apply them by simply decompressing using some base scheme, then using one of the two kernels `data_layout::scatter` or `data_layout::compressed_indices_scatter` on the initial decompression result.
 You will not find specific kernels, kernel wrappers or factory entries for the "combined" patched scheme, only for its components.

 ## <a name="examples">How to decompress data using Giddy?</a>